 - High abuse potential

-The high abuse potential of illegal narcotics list drugs has to do with the general effects they have on a person’s brain chemical processes.
-These drugs tap directly into the brain’s reward system, while triggering massive neurotransmitter chemical secretions.
+These drugs tap directly into the brain’s reward system, while triggering massive neurotransmitter secretions.
 The pleasurable effects experienced from these neurotransmitter secretions drive a person to keep taking the drug.
 Over time, the brain becomes less and less sensitive to the drug’s effects, which incites users to take increasingly larger doses.
 The overall effect leaves users completely at the mercy of the drug.

 Illegal Narcotics List

-Even though drugs included in the illegal narcotics list have no accepted medical uses, they’re actually not that much different in chemical structure compared to narcotics that do have accepted medical uses.
-For example, morphine (a medical treatment drug) and heroin (an illegal narcotic) are almost identical in chemical structure; however, heroin is three times more potent than morphine.
-Illegal narcotics list drugs differ in that their potency exceeds federal safety requirements for treatment drugs.
+Even though drugs included in the illegal narcotics list have no accepted medical uses, they’re actually not much different in chemical structure compared to narcotics that have accepted medical uses.
+For example, morphine (used in medicine) and heroin (an illegal narcotic) are almost identical in chemical structure; however, heroin is three times more potent than morphine.

 - Heroin